 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 What are “Dogs Like Molly?”

 “Dogs Like Molly” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Molly is a very smart Greatdane She learns and picks up New commands very easily.
 She is a all-around dog just wanting to please her owner.
 Loves to do anything I asked her to.
 She is a well behaved house dog as well as a competition dog her behavior is calm and going but also can push for long walks fast cat and agility but when it’s time to relax that’s all she wants to do with you but when you want to go on the go she will go she is just a all-around great dog and just wants to please.”